The most successful band in the history of popular music

 The White Album sold a staggering nineteen times platinum in the U.S alone and charted at #1 in six countries.

-In the spirit of true British Bourne, The Beatles would give journalists different answers to the same question, constantly pushing the boundaries of what they would print.
+Beatles responded by making fun of everything.
+For example, they would give journalists different answers to the same question, constantly pushing the boundaries of what they would print.

 Today, these stories have managed to get into such serious environments as Wikipedia.